What You Should Know About Pedestrian Traumatic Brain Injuries

 Approximately one million people in the United States are treated for a traumatic brain injury (TBI) each year, and an estimated 5.3 million people live with a TBI-related disability.
 Motor vehicle accidents are a leading cause of TBI, particularly when cars strike pedestrians.
-Unlike broken bones or cuts, traumatic brain injuries may be permanent.
+Unlike broken bones or cuts, head damage may be permanent so speak with a brain injury attorney

 What Is a Traumatic Brain Injury?